 Kill Team Starter Set (New - Space Marines vs Tau)

-New Kill Team Starter Set - Purchase from Firestorm Games
+New Kill Team Starter Set

 The new Kill Team Starter Set contains roughly the same contents as the original starter set.
 Including the Kill Team Core Rulebook, dice, and generic tactics cards from the rulebook.
 The difference is in the forces it contains and the scenery set.
 The new Kill Team Starter Set has the Fangs of Ulfrich and Advance Team Starpulse that were originally available as Kill Team Faction Boxed Sets.
 They include the miniatures for each force, along with the faction tactics cards.
 The new set also includes a set of Sector Mechanicus scenery for the two forces to fight over.